 Please note the other bits of white paper in the 2nd and 3rd images are not part of Patch Adhesive Strips, they are bits of shredded paper that got mixed into our non-scientific experiment.

-The team at Patch have have now been approved by the Australian Therapeutic Goods Administration (TGA) to change the outside wrapper to a paper version.
-Although it was already a fantastic biodegradable product, it’s now 100 percent compostable and plastic free!
+The team at Patch have have been approved by the Australian Therapeutic Goods Administration (TGA).
+This approval allowed them to change the outside wrapper (originally a bioplastic) to a paper version.
+Although it was already a fantastic biodegradable product, it's now 100 percent compostable and plastic free!